SK-Hardwired/s_afv/README.md

   - If Face Detection was on, and Face(s) detected - they are highlighted with red frame
   - What area was reported as in Focus (Yellow circle).
 Actually what camera thinks it focused at.
   - What Focal Plane (on-sensor) AF points were used
+  - Eye detection marker (when Eye AF used, no DPAF points data stored in exif, only Eye and Face positions recorded)
   - [ILCA-77M2, ILCA-99M2] Also Dedicated PDAF sensors statuses display

 **Reads both JPEG/ARW**